hci-lab-um/heuristics-for-test-tool-design/H10-What-work-styles-are-acceptable-in-those-workflows-and-teams.md

 <a name="TopofPage"></a>
-# H10 What work styles are acceptable in those workflows and teams?
+# H10 What autonomy of work styles is allowed in those workflows and teams?
 [◄ Go back](README.md)

 Theme: CONTEXT?